---

 ### Computational tools

-- BH procedure: sort p-values, compute thresholds $k/m \times \alpha$, apply step-up rule
+- BH procedure: sort p-values, compute thresholds $k/m \cdot \alpha$, apply step-up rule.

 ### For the quiz